strvcom/ios-dependency-injection/README.md

 let dependency2: Dependency = container.resolve()
 ```

-Or a dependendency registered with an argument like this:
+Or a dependency registered with an argument like this:
 ```swift
 let container = Container()
 container.register { container, number in